English Learner Advisory Committee

 Efforts to make parents aware of the importance of student learning engagement and attendance.

-The duties and responsibilities of all DELAC council members include the following:
+The duties and responsibilities of all ELAC council members include the following:

 Attend all meetings.

 Accept positions as officers or subcommittee members when so appointed or elected unless unable to carry the duties entailed.

 Participate in training in order to be informed and carry out responsibilities as a member of ELAC.